celina/javascript30/README.md

 #### No frameworks, no libraries, no compilers, no boilerplate.

-Build 30 projects in 30 days using vanilla Javascript for the [JavaScript 30 Day Challenge](https://JavaScript30.com) by [Wes Bos](http://wesbos.com).
+Build 30 projects in 30 days using vanilla JavaScript for the [JavaScript 30 Day Challenge](https://JavaScript30.com) by [Wes Bos](http://wesbos.com).

 ## Table of Contents